richelbilderbeek/awk_course/docs/morning_session/filtering_on_values.md

 - show the cut of the diamonds that have a price above $18000 USD, while skipping the header
 - show the price of the diamonds that have a fair cut and the worst color, while skipping the header
 - show the line number of the diamonds that have a price below $400 USD, while skipping the header

+Explain:

+- although this dataset has a header, in not all exercises `NR > 1` was needed.
+  When can `NR > 1` be omitted safely?